 A decisions-first, decision modeling approach using the Decision Model Notation (DMN) standard is the best practice for business rules projects for implementing a modern BRMS and for scaling your scaling your business rules program.

-4 Reasons to Adopt Decision Modeling with DMN on your BRMS Project – IBM ODM or Red Hat JBoss BRMS – Building a decision model that is linked to the business context and then implementing this directly in a linked BRMS is faster and cheaper than using rules-first rulebook approaches.
+4 Ways Decision Modeling with DMN Helps Your first BRMS Project Succeed – Building a decision model that is linked to the business context and then implementing this directly in a linked BRMS is faster and cheaper than using rules-first rulebook approaches.
 The decisions-first approach results in more accurate rules, more business engagement and faster time to value.

-3 Reasons To Add Decision Modeling To Your Existing BRMS Program – IBM ODM or Red Hat JBoss BRMS – Adding DecisionsFirst Modeler to your BRMS implementation dramatically increases traceability, business engagement and rule coverage and re-use.
+3 Reasons To Add DMN Decision Modeling To Your BRMS Program – Decision modeling isn’t just for the first BRMS project.
+Adding decision modeling to your existing BRMS Program addresses the key challenges of most BRMS implementations, dramatically improving traceability, business engagement, rule coverage and re-use.

 DMN and TDM Compared – The Decision Model and Notation (DMN) industry standard and The Decision Model (TDM) are decision modeling approaches that have both similarities and differences.